 The percentages of ART cycles that resulted in live births among women who previously had one or more unsuccessful ART cycles were similar or lower to those among women who had no previous ART cycles and no previous births in all age groups.
-Figure 13 shows the relationship between the success of ART cycles performed in 2015 using fresh nondonor eggs or embryos and a history of previous ART cycles among women with no previous births.
+Figure 13 shows the relationship between the success of ART cycles performed in 2017 using fresh nondonor eggs or embryos and a history of previous ART cycles among women with no previous births.
 The first three bars show the chances of live birth during the 6 reimbursed cycles where live birth rates vary per age category but are maintained over 6 fresh ART cycles.
-Note that the percentages for women \geq 43 y are estimated with high uncertainty due to a low number of cycles and should therefore be interpreted with caution.
+Note that the percentages for women ≥ 43 y and for 6 or more previous cycles are estimated with high uncertainty due to a low number of cycles and should therefore be interpreted with caution.